Luke Draily Construction Company - Kansas City Missouri

-Luke Draily Construction is celebrating 17 years and continues to position itself at the forefront of the commercial construction landscape.
-The firm manages all types of commercial construction projects, including retail and retail lifestyle centers, medical and professional office buildings, movie theaters, grocery stores, home improvement stores, industrial facilities, restaurants and hotels.
+Luke Draily Construction is celebrating 20 years and continues to position itself at the forefront of the commercial construction landscape.
+The firm manages all types of commercial construction projects, including multi family developments, retail and retail lifestyle centers, medical and professional office buildings, movie theaters, grocery stores, home improvement stores, industrial facilities, restaurants and hotels.
 Key projects include Whole Foods Markets, Palazzo 16 Theatres, Sutherlands, Parkville Commons Retail Center, Parkville City Hall, Nick and Jakes, Family Leisure, Walgreen’s, Marriott TownePlace Suites, and Livestock Marketing Association’s corporate headquarters.

 Named one of the “Hot 100” fastest growing entrepreneurial businesses in America by Entrepreneur magazine and Dun & Bradstreet, Luke Draily Construction has managed projects in Missouri, Kansas, Arkansas, Nebraska, Oklahoma, Illinois, Rhode Island, and its fastest growing market, Arizona and the Southwest region.
 The company expanded its services when the market showed the demand from general contracting, and construction management, to include expert design build services.
 Luke Draily hired its own architect to round out its stable of project managers, superintendents and estimators to offer “one-stop-shop” or single-source delivery to developers and tenants.